valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

   </tr>
 </table>

-This basic example shows why it is difficult to apply this technique when you don't have full control on how the graphics move across the screen.
-It is possible to imagine a more elaborated setup where only part of the CLUT is dynamically modified and moving graphics uses the static part of the CLUT.
+This basic example shows that, if you don't have full control on how the graphics move across the screen then it is extremely difficult to apply this technique.

-In any case, the advertised 7860 colors on screen are not obtainable during the game play.
+It is possible to imagine a more elaborated setups and for sure the dynamic CLUT technique can improve colorfulness but, in any case, the advertised 7860 colors on screen are not obtainable during actual game action.

 ## 'Genlock option'